ROVI-org/auto-soh/docs/extending.rst

 Creating a Health Variable
 --------------------------

-Define a new system state by subclassing ``HealthVariable`` then providing adding attributes which describe the learnable parameters of a system.
+Define the parameters for a new battery system by subclassing :class:`~moirae.models.base.HealthVariable`.
 Attributes which represents a health parameter must be numpy arrays, other ``HealthVariable`` classes, or lists or dictionaries of other ``HealthVariable`` classes.